"Gastronomy is the art of using food to create happiness" - Theodore Zeldin.

 A quote that takes on its full meaning when the Chefs of the Monte-Carlo Group Société des Bains de Mer, in partnership with the Solidarpole Association, join forces to make the eyes of the most underprivileged shine, by organising solidarity lunches at the Fourneau Économique in Nice.

-On 6, 8, 10 and 12 April, 12 of the Group’s chefs were joined by staff volunteers to prepare takeaway lunches for people in need at the Fourneau Économique in Nice.
+On 13, 14 and 16 March, 11 of the Group’s chefs were joined by staff volunteers to prepare lunches for people in need at the Fourneau Économique in Nice.

-Each team of three chefs created their own menu, including a starter, main course and dessert made from healthy, locally-sourced ingredients.
+Each team of chefs created their own menu, including a starter, main course and dessert made from healthy, fresh and locally-sourced ingredients.

-This charitable initiative was an extension of a programme of activities set up in support of Monegasque medical professionals during the COVID-19 health crisis.
-The Group has also been working with associations such as the Guardian Angels of Monaco, MIR and Restos du Coeur on similar projects for several years.
+This charitable initiative was an extension of a programme of activities set up with associations such as the Guardian Angels of Monaco, MIR and Restos du Coeur on similar projects for several years.

 If you'd like to see the full menus, just click here.

-At the start of April, the teams gathered at the Fourneau Économique in Nice to bring lunches to those in need that were anything but ordinary…
+In the middle of March, the teams gathered at the Fourneau Économique in Nice to bring lunches to those in need that were anything but ordinary…

-The chefs gave all sorts of reasons for wanting to volunteer their time, including bonding with others, brightening disadvantaged individuals’ days, treating them to some good food, and bringing them a little comfort during the crisis.
+The chefs gave all sorts of reasons for wanting to volunteer their time and to share their know-how, including bonding with others, brightening disadvantaged individuals’ days and treating them to some good food.

 This was the first activity of its kind in the Group’s history, with 12 of the Resort’s chefs taking turns over four days to get lunches out the door.